sage0711/obs/README.md

 # Stay-App-Open

 Stay-App-Open is a utility app that allows users to keep a specific application open on their Android devices.
-It's recommended for Android 9 and above.
+It's recommended for Android 9 and below.

 ## How to Use